 What if you never had to mourn the death of a loved one again?
-And never fear your own death anymore?
+And you didn’t have to fear your own death anymore?

 In this video, Neale Donald Walsch shares why we don’t have to be afraid or sad when a life ends.
-He’s a modern day spiritual messenger and New York Times bestselling author of Conversations with God,
+Neale is a modern day spiritual messenger and New York Times bestselling author of Conversations with God.

 Why Death Does Not Exist